Local History Collection

 We provide a free professional research service, using our extensive collection, our expertise and the resources of collections across Australia.
-To see how we can help you, contact our Local Studies Librarian on (02) 4993 4383 or via email.

 We welcome donations of material in every format, including photographs, paper documents, audio visual records, maps and objects.
 These materials are invaluable in documenting the lives of local people, the histories of local organisations and social and cultural groups of every kind.